College of Graduate Studies

 1. Propose, design and teach graduate level courses (including thesis research, scholarly project research and dissertation research);

-3. May vote in elections pertaining to GC and graduate education matters and may serve on GC.
+3. May vote in elections pertaining to Graduate Council and graduate education matters;

 3. Review and Renewal